syrmaplibpos/Data-Management_U-CSB/README.md

 using pattern matching

-replace the rest with %
+replace the rest with % (can be nothing)

 all names that begin with an 'A' or end with 'a'